Vagrant, Kafka and Kerberos

 • Kerby

-Heimdal Kerberos is well-known, widely used, and available as native packages on most Linux distributions; a simple “apt-get install” is all that is necessary.
+Heimdal Kerberos is well-known, widely used, and available as native packages on most Linux distributions; a simple “apt install” is all that is necessary.
 Configuring it as a KDC with a local database of users was actually quite simple.
 Heimdal is also the standard KDC implementation used on MacOS.

 MIT Kerberos is probably the most widely-used implementation of Kerberos (apart from the one built into Microsoft Active Directory).
 It is available as native packages on most Linux distributions.
 I tried it out, but was unable to set up multiple domains within a single KDC.
 I also found its configuration format more confusing than that of Heimdal, and its error-logging was very unhelpful.
 Heimdal was nicer to work with.